Tax rises needed 'to prevent NHS misery'

 The report said it was "hard to imagine" raising that sort of money without increases in taxes.

-To increase spending by that amount, it would require rises of 3p in the pound on each of income tax, VAT and National Insurance by 2033.
+To increase tax income by that amount, it would require rises of 3p in the pound on each of income tax, VAT and National Insurance.

 Although the report said other options, including taxes on property and businesses, could be explored too.